wkpark/muddetailer/README.md

 The models and dependencies should download automatically.
 To install them manually, follow the [official instructions for installing mmdet](https://mmcv.readthedocs.io/en/latest/get_started/installation.html#install-with-mim-recommended).
 The models can be [downloaded here](https://huggingface.co/dustysys/ddetailer) and should be placed in `/models/mmdet/bbox` for bounding box (`anime-face_yolov3`) or `/models/mmdet/segm` for instance segmentation models (`dd-person_mask2former`).
 See the [MMDetection docs](https://mmdetection.readthedocs.io/en/latest/1_exist_data_model.html) for guidance on training your own models.
 For using official MMDetection pretrained models see [here](https://github.com/dustysys/ddetailer/issues/5#issuecomment-1311231989), these are trained for photorealism.
 See [Troubleshooting](https://github.com/wkpark/muddetailer#troubleshooting) if you encounter issues during installation.

 ## Usage
-To use μ Detection Detailer in SD web UI, `enable` μ Detection Detailer first, and select optional parameters, the click 'Generate'.
+To use μ Detection Detailer in SD web UI, `enable` μ Detection Detailer first, and select optional parameters, then click 'Generate'.
 Here are some tips:
 - `anime-face_yolov3` can detect the bounding box of faces as the primary model while `dd-person_mask2former` isolates the head's silhouette as the secondary model by using the bitwise AND option.
 Refer to [this example](https://github.com/dustysys/ddetailer/issues/4#issuecomment-1311200268).
 - The dilation factor expands the mask, while the x & y offsets move the mask around.
 - You can change the default prompt, negative prompt, and even checkpoint model.